hamidgholami/terraform_lab/practice-questions/README.md

     The name given in the block header ("google" in this example) is the name of the provider to configure.
-    Terraform associates each resource type with a provider by taking the first word of the resource type name (separated by underscores), and so the "google" provider is assumed to be the provider for the resource type name google_compute_instance.
+    Terraform associates each resource type with a provider by taking the first word of the resource type name (separated by underscores), and so the "google" provider is assumed to be the provider for the resource type name "google_compute_instance".
 The body of the block (between { and }) contains configuration arguments for the provider itself.

     Most arguments in this section are specified by the provider itself; in this example both